 The 23-member Council, comprised of eight administration officials and 15 appointments from the legislature representing various sectors, is charged with:

-identification, analysis and evaluation of strategies and programs to reduce GHG emissions, to achieve the State’s GHG reduction requirements, and to prepare the State’s communities, infrastructure and economy to adapt to current and future effects of climate change;
+Identification, analysis and evaluation of strategies and programs to reduce GHG emissions, to achieve the State’s GHG reduction requirements, and to prepare the State’s communities, infrastructure and economy to adapt to current and future effects of climate change;

-adoption of the Vermont Climate Action Plan by December 1, 2021, to be updated at least every 4 years, that sets forth specific initiative, programs and strategies that the State will pursue to reduce GHG emissions, achieve the reduction requirements, and build resilience in communities, infrastructure and the economy; and
+Adoption of the Vermont Climate Action Plan by December 1, 2021, to be updated at least every 4 years, that sets forth specific initiative, programs, and strategies that the State will pursue to reduce GHG emissions, achieve the reduction requirements, and build resilience in communities, infrastructure, and the economy; and

-identification of accurate means to measure the state’s GHG emissions and progress towards meeting the reduction requirements; effectiveness of initiatives, programs and strategies included in the Plan; the effect of climate change on wildlife, climate and natural resources of the State, and the State’s existing resilience and progress towards improving resilience and adaptation.
+Identification of accurate means to measure the state’s GHG emissions and progress towards meeting the reduction requirements; effectiveness of initiatives, programs and strategies included in the Plan; the effect of climate change on wildlife, climate and natural resources of the State, and the State’s existing resilience and progress towards improving resilience and adaptation.

-To achieve the Council’s mandate, the GWSA established four Subcommittees and charged them to assist with preparing the Climate Action Plan and carry out other duties which are spelled out in detail in their charges (See Appendix INSERT).
-The four Subcommittees specifically identified in the GWSA are: Rural Resilience and Adaptation; Cross-Sector Mitigation; Just Transitions; and Agriculture and Ecosystems.
+To achieve the Council’s mandate, the GWSA established four Subcommittees and charged them to assist with preparing the Climate Action Plan (the Plan or CAP) and carry out other duties which are spelled out in detail in their charges (See Appendix INSERT).
+The four Subcommittees identified in the GWSA are: Rural Resilience and Adaptation; Cross-Sector Mitigation; Just Transitions; and Agriculture and Ecosystems.
 The GWSA also allowed the Council to create additional Subcommittees to advise the Council.
-To address the technical complexity and data needed for this effort, the Council also created a fifth Subcommittee: Science and Data.
+To address the technical complexity and data needed for this effort, the Council created a fifth Subcommittee: Science and Data.

 The core function of the Subcommittees is to recommend draft initiatives, programs, and strategies for the Council to review, refine and compile into Vermont’s Climate Action Plan.
 As outlined in the legislation, the Subcommittees collectively must further the following objectives: